 The Saxons, as we call them (in reality the “Saxons” were made up of a number of peoples, from northern Germany), settled to the west of Londinium, a place called Lundenwic, in the late 5th century and not in Londinium.
 Many a time the question is asked, “why did they settle there and not in Londinium with its walls and protection?”
 Why did they go to all that trouble to establish a new settlement?

 A lot of mythology and superstition has been used to answer this question.
-Because the “Saxons” feared the walls and structures they saw within.
-Or rather, what or who had built it.
-It was alien to them.
-Dark and evil spirits dwelled in such a place.
+Simply put, the “Saxons” feared the walls and structures they saw, or rather, what or who had built it.
+Did dark (that word again) and evil spirits dwelled in such a place?
 One of the earliest references we have of Londinium during the Saxon period is from Bede in the 8th century, where he refers to Londinium as being built by giants.
 He is often cited in this context, but can we really say that this sentence he wrote, has any reflection on reality?
 I don’t know.

-I think it is a more pragmatic reason.
+I think there is a more pragmatic reason around survival.
 The residents of Lundenwic needed to establish themselves quickly.
 If you are establishing a settlement, you need to get the basics right first: water, food, shelter, security.
 You would use what was to hand and what you could achieve using your skillset.
-These Saxons built in wood.
-Rectangular houses with thatch, or wooden rooves.
-That was their skillset.
-Living in stone and brick buildings with windows, hypocausts and tiled rooves requires much ongoing maintenance, which was a huge investment of time and learning new skills to build in brick.
+These Saxon’s skillset was in building wooden rectangular houses with thatch, or wooden rooves.
+Living in stone and brick buildings with glass windows, hypocausts and tiled rooves requires much ongoing maintenance, which was a huge investment of time and learning new skills.
 That would be wasted time.

 Londinium was not a “No Go Zone” by any means.
 There is plenty of evidence for people going into Londinium during the late 5th to 8th centuries, the supposed time of de-population.
-They probably picked blackberries, scavenged bits of houses bits of stone and wood.
-There was a cemetery on the eastern side of the City and people cut through Londinium, instead of circum-navigating it through boggy land to the north.
+They probably picked blackberries, scavenged bits of houses, stone and wood.
+There was a cemetery on the eastern side of the City and people cut through Londinium, instead of circum-navigating it through boggy land to the north or the River Thames to the south.
 You can pick up the Saxon routes that turned into streets in the modern City today.
 The main road from Lundenwic in the west, passes St Paul’s and continues to Bank Junction.
 It then splits into two, Threadneedle Street arcing to the north and Lombard/Fenchurch Street to the south.
 They then join each other heading towards Aldgate.
 If you superimpose a Map of Roman Londinium on the modern London, you can see how the two roads take a route either side of the Forum/Basilica.
 This was a huge structure, with huge foundations, and even in the 5th and 6th centuries, there would have been sufficient remains of it to make people (and animals, carts etc) go around rather than over the top.
 The best map to do this on is Londinium: a new map and guide to Roman London, published by MOLA.